Focus on Interoperability - Your Critical Priority in 2021

 Continuing to meet the COVID challenge requires interoperability at scale

 HL7’s FHIR has become a common buzzword and software vendors have been delivering API-powered contact tracers, COVID testing info apps and soon we will see “negative test” and “vaccinated” status apps for traversing public places.
-In addition to strides in the consumer healthcare market, tech giants like Google are working with companies like HTI to help providers understand how to promote interoperability and build solutions.
+In addition to strides in the consumer healthcare market, tech giants like Google are working with companies like HCTI to help providers understand how to promote interoperability and build solutions.
 Every healthcare entity will be challenged to adopt, adapt and participate in these efforts as their patients seek to move into the post-pandemic world.

 Pre-pandemic policy changes will demand rapid change this year.